Jamill Kelly

 Larry Jamill Kelly (born October 25, 1977) is an American freestyle wrestler.
-He represented the United States at the 2004 Summer Olympic Games where he earned a silver medal.
-He is currently a part of the University of North Carolina At Chapel Hill Wrestling coaching staff as well as being the head coach for the Tar Heel Wrestling Club RTC in Chapel Hill.
+He represented the United States at the 2004 Summer Olympic Games where he earned a silver medal in men's freestyle wrestling at 66 kg.
+Kelly is currently a part of the University of North Carolina at Chapel Hill wrestling coaching staff, as well as being the head coach for the Tar Heel Wrestling Club RTC in Chapel Hill.

 Early life

-Kelly was born in Atwater, California, where he attended Atwater High School and placed fourth in the state wrestling tournament as a senior.
-He spent one year at Lassen Community College then transferred to Oklahoma State where he became a three time letter winner.
+Kelly was born in Atwater, California, where he attended Atwater High School.
+He placed fourth in the California state wrestling tournament as a senior.
+Kelly spent one year at Lassen Community College before transferring to Oklahoma State University, where he became a three-time letter winner and two-time NCAA qualifier.

 2004 Olympics

-Though he never won a state high school tournament or a national title in college, Kelly did win the 2004 USA Nationals and the US Olympic trials at 66 kg (145.5 lbs) to represent the US in Athens.
-After winning both pool matches 3-0, he defeated eventual bronze medalist Makhach Murtazaliev of Russia in the semifinal, 3-1.
-In the Gold Medal match, Kelly faced Ukrainian Elbrus Tedeyev.
-Tedeyev would win the gold 3-1 leaving Kelly with the silver.
+Although he never won a high school state title or a college national title, Kelly won the 2004 USA Nationals and US Olympic trials at 66 kg (145.5 lbs) to represent the United States at the 2004 Summer Olympics.
+After winning both pool matches by a 3-0 score, he defeated eventual bronze medalist Makhach Murtazaliev of Russia in the semifinal, 3-1.
+In the gold medal match, Kelly faced Ukrainian Elbrus Tedeyev.
+Tedeyev would win the gold by a 3-1 score, with Kelly finishing as an Olympic silver medalist.